Mavia-Ali/Mavia-Ali-Mavia-Ali.github.io/README.md

 - [LinkedIn](https://www.linkedin.com/in/nomanpb234/)
 - [Twitter](https://twitter.com/your-twitter)

 Feel free to explore my repositories and don't hesitate to reach out.
-Let's connect and code together! 🚀
+Let's connect and code together!
+I am an SMIU student and a Flutter developer, currently studying at SMIT.